 Good Working Practices

-The following measures can easily be taken to avoid the spread of infection.
-They also help prevent micro-organisms being passed from skin to brushes to makeup to skin.
+Simple steps can be taken to avoid the spread of infection.
+Good hygiene also reduces the chance of micro-organisms being passed between skin, makeup and tools.

 Before a Makeup Begins

 - Check makeup is still OK to use.
 Don’t use makeup beyond its shelf life.
 Basically, if it smells or looks funny throw it away.
 Understand how long a product can be used for, once it’s been opened.
 At the same time, know how to store products correctly.

 - Clean and prepare thoroughly.
 Before any makeup begins, clean and disinfect your work area and tools.
 Put down clean towels or couch roll on the work surface.
 Dispose of rubbish and put out a clean bin receptacle.